 Friday, July 28th - Friday, August 11th, 2017

-Join a conscious circle of learners to explore how nature designs itself and how to emulate those processes to become sustainable designers ourselves.
-We will learn how to map and design our land and our lives, grow organic food in all seasons, plan for emergencies, and work to build a more sustainable and resilient future for ourselves, our communities and the planet.
+Explore how nature designs itself and how to emulate those processes to become sustainable designers ourselves.
+We will learn how to map and design the land and our lives, grow organic food in all seasons, plan for resilience, and work to build a more sustainable future for ourselves, our communities and the planet.

 Site visits and hands-on opportunities will include the Alan Day Community Garden, a food forest in its 3rd year of development, and a robust farm-to-school site at the Robert’s Farm Preserve.
 We will also visit a variety of local permaculture sites showcasing natural building styles from round-wood and traditional timber-frame, to a certified passive house.
 We will examine CEBE community projects promoting local food, green shelter, renewable energy and post-carbon transport and enjoy public film screenings and lectures.
 For inspiration and reference for our design work, we will also spend time in some of the region’s most beautiful and significant natural areas.